huggingface/text-embeddings-inference/docs/source/en/tei_cloud_run.md

 ## Resource clean up

-Finally, once you are done using TGI on the Cloud Run Service, you can safely delete it to avoid incurring in unnecessary costs e.g. if the Cloud Run services are inadvertently invoked more times than your monthly Cloud Run invoke allocation in the free tier.
+Finally, once you are done using TEI on the Cloud Run Service, you can safely delete it to avoid incurring in unnecessary costs e.g. if the Cloud Run services are inadvertently invoked more times than your monthly Cloud Run invoke allocation in the free tier.

 To delete the Cloud Run Service you can either go to the Google Cloud Console at https://console.cloud.google.com/run and delete it manually; or use the Google Cloud SDK via gcloud as follows: